abe-frickelbude/spring-workshop-2019/presentation/slides/02-spring-basics/02-04-di-annotations.md

 * @Qualifier (in conjunction with @Autowired) specifies an concrete *named* dependency to be injected
 * @Primary (in @Bean / component definitions) defines the primary component instance
   * This is the one injected by @Autowired in absence of a @Qualifier if multiple candidates exist
+* Stick to one set of annotations (i.e. either JSR-330 or Spring-specific), do not mix these!